 Beitzah: a hard-boiled egg symbolizes the mourning over the loss of the temple but eggs are also common in spring holidays as a symbol of new life, renewal, and hope.
 Wonderful substitutes for eggs include oranges, seeds, ripe fruit with pits, and even edible flowers.
 I usually use an avocado pit or oranges on my seder plate.

 The seder table will also have matzoh and wine.
 Be sure to get egg-free matzoh and vegan wine.

 3. Traditional Passover Dishes

-There are some dishes that are traditionally served on Passover even though they don’t play a part in the seder ritual.
+Some dishes are traditionally served on Passover even though they don’t play a part in the Seder ritual.
 Matzoh ball soup fits right in, of course, as this is a holiday filled with matzoh.
 Recipes that use soy for the matzoh balls may be off-limits but you don’t need tofu to make light, fluffy matzoh balls.
 Make this Vegan Matzoh Ball Soup with matzoh meal and for a gluten-free version, use quinoa flakes as in this Vegan Matzoh Ball Vegetable Soup.

 4. Other Dishes